 Q: How is the Solar for All Program funded?

-A: The Solar for All Program is funded through the Renewable Energy Development Fund (REDF), which is a fund that is paid into by electricity suppliers as compliance with the District’s renewable energy goals.
+A: The Solar for All Program is funded through the Renewable Energy Development Fund (REDF), which is a fund paid into by electricity suppliers to comply with the District’s renewable energy goals.
 The REDF was established to, among other things, support the creation of new solar energy sources in the District, including funding for the Solar for All Program.

 Q: Is there a minimum number of subscribers a CREF must have?